-Pre-requisites: Those attending the module will be required to take part in basic SEM training prior to the start date if they do not already have SEM experience.
+Pre-requisites: Those attending the module will be required to take part in basic SEM

-4 Advanced Microanalysis
+4. Advanced Microanalysis

 Module Co-ordinator: Dr N.P.
 Young

 Given by: S. Lozano-Perez

 Pre-requisites: Experienced (S)TEM users with existing knowledge of EELS and EDX (e.g. EDX module, EELS module, STEM module).
 Approved users of Jeol 3000F or Jeol 2200FS or ARM 200F.
 Attendance of the following postgraduate lecture courses (or relevant parts of, to be advised by EM Facility): 'Spectroscopy with the (S)TEM'.